sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/dns-in-detail.md

 authoritative

-An authortative server is also known as the nameserver for a domain and holds all of that domain's records.
+An authoritative server is also known as the nameserver for a domain and holds all of that domain's records.

 </details>